-The night safari in Chinas Mai is split into two sections.
-The first been the Predator Prowl Zone which has Tigers, Lions, Wolves, Crocodiles, African Hunting Dogs and over 200 more animals.
+The night safari in Chiang Mai is split into two sections.
+The first is the Predator Prowl Zone which has Tigers, Lions, Wolves, Crocodiles, African Hunting Dogs, and over 200 more animals.

 A tram will take you around the park with the tram driver stopping and pointing out the various animals.
 Each night there is a later light show with accompanying music which is certainly worth waiting around for.

 Party At The Songkran festival

 Songkran is Thailand’s traditional New Year celebration.
 It happens normally each year between the 13th and 15th of April.
 Songkran has a religious meaning with Thai’s belief that the throwing of water will cleanse your sins.